 Typical simulation analysis of combined physics consists of many aspects that are modeled into the combined circuit-system simulator.
 These are, for example, parameters of magnetic actuators, parameters and precise models of semiconductor switches, electrical machine parameters, thermal effects, different control issues, or packaging and parasitic effects as a result of different layout.

 All electromechanical systems require a power source.
 Ultimately, the entire system, including all mechanical, hydraulic, and thermal loading needs to be modeled.
-The interaction and data exchange with different analysis and design tools is hereby necessary.
+The interaction and data exchange with different analysis and design tools are hereby necessary.

 INTEGRATED’s link with CASPOC, a combined-physics circuit-system simulator, enables this integrated approach, where the complete application can be simulated.